“Be still and know that I am God. I will be exalted among the nations; I will be exalted in all the earth.” (Psalm 46:10)

 In that quiet solitude, which can take some time to discover and settle into, rediscovery happens.
 It begins with stillness and with acknowledging that God is who he says he is regardless of my feelings, emotions, and perceptions.
 It continues with an expressed desire for his glory above all.

 Stillness and knowing become my status in the space outside of traffic.
 They become my refocus points as I simply wait.
-And, sometimes, I need to dwell in this place of refuge and restoration indefinitely until traffic slows a bit.
+Sometimes, I need to dwell in this place of refuge and restoration indefinitely until traffic slows a bit.